 The JIS Film Festival is open to all JIS High School students.
 If you are an aspiring filmmaker, actor or actress, cartoonist, or all-around film fan, chances are, you’ll find a role at the JIS Film Festival.
-Entries from IB Film students will be placed in the appropriate genre, competing with projects from filmmakers in non-IB courses, as well as with independent filmmakers.
+Entries accepted from IB Film students, filmmakers in non-IB courses, as well as with independent filmmakers.

 To be considered for the JIS Film Festival, your film must be an original production by you and your cast and crew, no longer than 7 minutes.